 What is fungal acne?

-Fungal acne (AKA Pityrosporum folliculitis or Malassezia folliculitis—fungi not to be confused with "fun guy") looks a lot like hormonal acne or bacterial acne but is actually quite different.
-In fact, it's not even really acne at all but!
-While regular acne is caused by bacteria, fungal acne is caused by an overgrowth of another abnormal skin flora—you guessed it—fungus!
+Fungal acne (AKA Pityrosporum folliculitis or Malassezia folliculitis) looks like hormonal acne or bacterial acne but is quite different.
+It's not even really acne at all!
+While bacteria cause regular acne, fungal acne is caused by an overgrowth of another abnormal skin flora—you guessed it—fungus!

-This fungus "feeds" on oil on our skin either from our own skin's oil (sebum) or any other oils or oil-rich creams applied to the skin.
-For some people, this fungal infection results in a skin disorder called, Tinea versicolor and in others, it causes an infection of the hair follicles that resembles traditional acne—acne-like red bumps with occasional whiteheads.
-In contrast to real acne with which you may see many types of different acne lesions together (some blackheads, some papules, some cysts), in fungal acne, there is a uniform appearance to the bumps...and they are frequently itchy!
+This fungus "feeds" on oil on our skin, either from our own skin's oil (sebum) or any other oils or oil-rich creams applied to the skin.
+For some people, this fungal infection results in a skin disorder called Tinea versicolor.
+In others, it causes an infection of the hair follicles that resembles traditional acne—acne-like red bumps with occasional whiteheads.
+In contrast to real acne, with which you may see many types of different acne lesions together (some blackheads, some papules, some cysts), fungal acne has a uniform appearance to the bumps...and they are frequently itchy!

 Where is fungal acne located?